Kyla Richey: University career

 Richey played U Sports volleyball for the University of British Columbia Thunderbirds for five seasons from 2007 to 2012.
-She won the U Sports National Championship in each of her five seasons with UBC and was named the Championship MVP for the 2009 match.
-For the 2011-12 season, in her final year, she won the Mary Lyons Award for U Sports Women's Volleyball Player of the Year.
+She won the U Sports National Championship in each of her five seasons with UBC, becoming a five-time national champion.

+She was named the Championship MVP for the 2009 championship.
+In her final year (2011–12), she won the Mary Lyons Award as U Sports Women's Volleyball Player of the Year and was co-recipient of the May Brown Trophy as UBC's outstanding graduating female athlete.
+She graduated with a Bachelor of Kinesiology in 2012.